 Elise Wulff, MEd

-In collaboration with Aspire, Elise co-wrote and taught a multi-year tiered self-awareness curriculum based on Aspire’s model ‘The Science of Me.’
-Prior to joining Aspire, Elise worked as the Inclusion Facilitator for a special education program for students with Asperger’s, NVLD, ADHD, and similar profiles.
+Prior to joining Aspire, Elise worked as an Inclusion Facilitator for a therapeutic intervention program for students with Asperger’s, NVLD, ADHD, and similar profiles.
+In collaboration with Aspire, Elise co-wrote a multi-year tiered self-awareness curriculum based on Aspire’s model ‘The Science of Me,’ as well as curricula to address enhancing Executive Functioning skills and supporting resistant writers.
 Elise received her undergraduate degree in psychology and theater arts from Emory University and her master’s degree in special education from Lesley University.

 Jack Lewis, MEd